dsrub/A-Generative-Model-for-Promo-Placing-for-TV-Shows-/README.md

 - ranks the geographies by expected lift in order to decide where to promote
 - uses a generative model to realistically model ratings in the presence of promos
 - uses the [Pomegranate](https://pomegranate.readthedocs.io/en/latest/) API for maximum likelihood estimation using the EM algorithm
-- incorporates realistic correlation between viewing behavior in the presence of promos vs. whether promos are not shown
+- incorporates realistic correlation between viewing behavior when promos are shown and when they are not shown
 - uses Facebook's [Prophet](https://facebook.github.io/prophet/docs/quick_start.html) API to forecast the number of television viewers when the promotional campaign will occur
 - is robust from program-to-program and geography-to-geography